williamGrey2047/Holocron/WebDev/_shared/Projects/Shopfront/PHP Shopfront.md

 # Invoices

-‼️ Goal: The invoices page has a number of use cases to satisfy:
+> [!info] Goal: The invoices page has a number of use cases to satisfy:

 1. If user is not logged in, then redirect them to index.php
 2. Users to view their "open" orders as a list.